ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

         // Fonts can be specified by name (for the corefonts)
         // or a filename (for TrueType/OpenType fonts).
         // Relative filenames are looked up in the fontdir.
-        // "fontdir" : [ "/usr/share/fonts/liberation", "/home/me/fonts" ],
+        // fontdir : [ /usr/share/fonts/liberation /home/me/fonts ]
-        "fontdir" : null,
+        fontdir : null

 See also [ChordPro Fonts]({{< relref "ChordPro-Fonts" >}}).

 ## Fonts

 All printable items like lyrics, chords and comments can be associated with a font specification.
 This allows fine-grained control over the printed output.

 For example:

-        "fonts" : {
+        fonts: {
-            "title" : {
+            title {
-                "name" : "Times-Bold",
-                "size" : 14,
+                description  : "serif 14"
-                "color" : "blue",
+                color : blue
-            },
+            }
             ...
-        },
+        }

 A font specification consists of the following settings:

-* `name` or `file`
+* `description`, `name` or `file`
+The `description` designates a font by a family name, optional style, weight and size.
+This is the preferred way.
-You can either designate a built-in font by its name, or give the filename of a TrueType (ttf) or OpenType font (otf).
+Alternatively, you can either use `name` to designate a built-in font by its name, or `file` to give the filename of a TrueType (ttf) or OpenType font (otf).
 The filename should be the full name of a file on disk, or a relative filename which will be looked up in system dependent font libraries.
 See [Font libraries]({{< relref "#font-libraries" >}}).
 * `size`
 The size of the font, in PDF units (1/72 inch).